xiaochensun90/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Xiaochen Sun, and I am a PhD candidate in Public Policy at Carnegie Mellon University.
-My research interests lie in the field of applied microeconomics, primarily in environmental and energy economics.
-My work includes the discussion of building energy efficiency, air pollution policy, and electricity market.
-My current research is focused on the impact of generation interconnection mechanism and how it affects generators' decision making.
+I am a PhD candidate in Public Policy and Management at Carnegie Mellon University.
+My research interests lie in the field of applied microeconomics, with a special focus on environmental and energy economics.
+My work examines the economic and environmental outcomes of a wide range of policies, including building energy efficiency and air pollution.
+My current research discusses the current interconnection policy in the United States and how cost uncertainties associated with the current cost allocation rule affect generators' decision to withdraw from the process.

-I earned my B.A. in environmental economics from Renmin University of China in 2013 and M.S. in environmental economics and policy from Duke University in 2015.
+I earned my B.A. in environmental economics from Renmin University of China and an M.S. in environmental economics and policy from Duke University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.